ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 -  Minor change in CMakeLists.txt so that the version number could be input from the command line.

+   .. rubric:: Modifications for version 2.65 (released 5/18/21)
+      :name: modifications-for-version-2.65-released-51821
+      :class: unnumbered

+-  Dilawar moved some functionality from smoldyn.py to module.cpp, in order to support loading simulations from files using Python.

+-  Fixed several bugs that arose when displaying diagnostics with partially set up structures.

+-  Dilawar added a changelog.md file to the package.

+-  Changed SimCommand.c and .h, so that commands are now added to a list of templates rather than directly to the command queues.
+Also added a condition element to the superstructure, telling whether commands have been added to the queues or not.
+This required a major overhaul of command running code.

+-  Moved a few lines of code about commands from endsimulate to smolsimulate.

+-  Dilawar made major changes to the build system, so that it’s more modular now.

+-  Added long range forces, with ``cmdlongrangeforce`` and several additions to List.c and List.h.

+-  Made some minor changes to SimCommand so that its output now pays attention to simulation flags.

+-  Fixed some minor bugs in ``molsetlistlookup`` and ``molsupdatelists``, which set the wrong list number for empty molecules.
+This only affected partially set up data structures.

+-  Edited ``molsort`` so that it can cope with empty molecules in the resurrected list.

+-  Fixed ``smolReadConfigString`` so that it now works again, for both Libsmoldyn and the Python low-level interface.

+-  Added ``smolSetSimFlags`` and ``smolRunCommand`` functions to Libsmoldyn and also to the Python low-level interface.

+-  Fixed minor issues with ``smolRunTimeStep`` and commands, which were causing commands to not run after the first time step.

 The wish/ to do list
 ====================